Introduction

 - “How many customers signed up this month?” → SQL only (it’s in the database)

-A simple approach is to use the AI itself to classify the question first:
+You can use the AI itself to classify the question:

 def classify_question(question, schema_description):